Usually researchers start out with a broad topic before narrowing it down to a question. These strategies can help you move through that process.

 • Do people in all socio-economic strata have access to local food?

 Reference sources can help you find an angle on your topic and identify a research question.
 Resources like Wikipedia, encyclopedias, and dictionaries can provide helpful overviews of a topic and help you identify key search terms.
-Databases like Oxford Reference Online can also help.
+(Note: Because Wikipedia is created through crowd-sourcing, evaluate Wikipedia pages by considering, for example, their references.)

 (Adapted from George Mason University Writing Center's How to Write a Research Question, 2008)